ayanava-99/Decision-Tree-Implementation/README.md

 ## Notes
-If you still ensist to run it on your PC, the `requirements.txt` file should list all Python libraries that the notebook depends on, please install them in a virtual env using:
+If you still insist to run it on your PC, well the `requirements.txt` file should list all Python libraries (and more) that the notebook depends on, please install them in a virtual env using:

 ```